-The ADT7473/ADT7473-1 can automatically control the speed of fans based on the measured temperature.
+The ADT7473 can automatically control the speed of fans based on the measured temperature.
 This is done independently of CPU intervention once initial parameters are set up.

-The ADT7473/ADT7473-1 has a local temperature sensor and two remote temperature channels that can be connected to a CPU on-chip thermal diode (available on Intel Pentium class CPUs and other CPUs).
-These three temperature channels can be used as the basis for automatic fan speed control to drive fans using PWM.
+The ADT7473 has a local temperature sensor and two remote temperature channels that can be connected to a CPU on-chip thermal diode (available on Intel Pentium class and other CPUs).
+These three temperature channels can be used as the basis for automatic fan speed control to drive fans using pulsewidth modulation (PWM).

 Automatic fan speed control reduces acoustic noise by optimizing fan speed according to accurately measured temperature.
 Reducing fan speed can also decrease system current consumption.
-The automatic fan speed control mode is very flexible due to the number of programmable parameters, including T{MIN} and T{RANGE} .
-The T{MIN} and T{RANGE} values for a temperature channel and, therefore, for a given fan, are critical because they define the thermal characteristics of the system.
+The automatic fan speed control mode is very flexible due to the number of programmable parameters, including $T{\rm MIN}$ and $T{\rm RANGE}$ .
+The $T{\rm MIN}$ and $T{\rm RANGE}$ values for a temperature channel and, therefore, for a given fan, are critical because they define the thermal characteristics of the system.
 The thermal validation of the system is one of the most important steps in the design process, so these values should be selected carefully.

-Figure 49 gives a top-level overview of the automatic fan control circuitry on the ADT7473/ADT7473-1.
+Figure 44 gives a top-level overview of the automatic fan control circuitry on the ADT7473.
 From a systems-level perspective, up to three system temperatures can be monitored and used to control three PWM outputs.
 The three PWM outputs can be used to control up to four fans.
-The ADT7473/ ADT7473-1 allows the speed of four fans to be monitored.
+The ADT7473 allows the speed of four fans to be monitored.
 Each temperature channel has a thermal calibration block, allowing the designer to individually configure the thermal characteristics of each temperature channel.
-For example, a designer can decide to run the CPU fan when CPU temperature increases above 60°C, and a chassis fan when the local temperature increases above 45°C. At this stage, the designer has not assigned these thermal calibration settings to a particular fan drive (PWM) channel.
-The right side of Figure 49 shows controls that are fan-specific.
+For example, one can decide to run the CPU fan when CPU temperature increases above 60°C, and a chassis fan when the local temperature increases above 45°C. At this stage, the designer has not assigned these thermal calibration settings to a particular fan drive (PWM) channel.
+The right side of Figure 44 shows controls that are fan-specific.
 The designer has individual control over parameters such as minimum PWM duty cycle, fan speed failure thresholds, and even ramp control of the PWM outputs.
 Automatic fan control, then, ultimately allows graceful fan speed changes that are less perceptible to the system user.

-Figure 49.
+Figure 44.
 Automatic Fan Control Block Diagram